Ruby-Lankford Grant Program for Faculty-Student Collaborative Research in the Humanities

-For questions about the application process, applicants are strongly encouraged to contact Jolie Griffin (email@example.com).
+Review the best practices for applying to any URC grant.
+For questions about the application process, applicants are strongly encouraged to contact Meg Andrews (firstname.lastname@example.org).
 Members of the Undergraduate Research Committee offer office hours to answer proposal development questions.
 The CLBR advising team (peer-career advisors and professional advisors) can help you craft your resume.
 CLBR offers drop-in advising as well as 1:1 appointments.
 Please see reed.edu/beyond-reed for drop-in hours and also how to make an appointment.
 We encourage you to take advantage of this.

 The Undergraduate Research Committee seeks to offer students opportunities to support their studies and interests in the form of grants and awards.
 The URC views the opportunity to apply for grants and awards as a pedagogical one in which students have the chance to learn about how the application process works.
 The URC grants and awards are open to all students regardless of discipline.
 The URC is aware of systemic bias in the application process, and seeks in particular to support students from historically underrepresented communities in academia, and we take into consideration bias, oppression, and opportunity as we evaluate applications.